sassoftware/viya4-deployment/viya4-deployment-darksite/README.md

 # Deploy to AWS EKS in Dark Site or Air-Gapped Site scenario

-### Acknowledgments
+### Contributors

-The following individuals have contributed documentation, helper scripts and yaml templates that provided the basis for this document.
+Thanks go to the following individuals who have contributed documentation, helper scripts and yaml templates that provided the basis for this document.
 - Josh Coburn
 - Matthias Ender

-This file describes procedures, helper scripts, and example files.
+This file describes procedures, helper scripts, and example files to assist with performing a dark site deployment using the `viya4-deploymemt` GitHub project.
 First decide on your deployment scenario:

 1. The deployment virtual machine has Internet access but the EKS cluster cannot reach the Internet (dark site) - Follow procedures 1, 2, 4, and 6.
 2. The deployment virtual machine and cluster has no Internet access (air-gapped site) - Follow procedures 1, 2, 5, and 6.
 Note: you'll still need to somehow push all the images and Helm charts to ECR from a machine with Internet access, and the deployment machine will use the private ECR endpoint in the VPC to pull these during install, so the deployment virtual machine won't need Internet access.